Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfsdeleteproject-cmd.md

 5. If either the reports or the Web site remain, see the next procedure.

-## Remove Remaining Components After Partial Project Deletion
+## Remove remaining components after partial project deletion

 If the project portal Web site and reports folder remain after you delete a project, remove the site and folder manually.

-0. Log on to the server that hosts Reporting Services for the project that you deleted.
+1. Log on to the server that hosts Reporting Services for the project that you deleted.

 1. Open Internet Explorer, and in the Address box type the URL of the Reporting Services Web site using one of the following URL formats: